lucavehbiu/Credit_analysis/README.md

  - ScikitLearn for modelingg

- #### Replicating procedures that I followed in previous projects in which I used R
+ #### Replicating procedures that I followed in previous projects in which I used R.